gvwilson/sensibleadventures/cloudherd/new.md

 "I told you, we're going to find the grownups," Noxy replied wearily.

 "And what if we can't?"
-Thokmay asked quietly.
+Thokmay asked.
 "Or what if we don't all make it?"
 He nodded at the tiger, whose flank was rising and falling in quick, shallow gasps.

 "We'll make it," Noxy said, trying to sound as certain as she didn't feel.